 - 1.0 Representing the interests of the university in graduate studies, the Graduate Council shall be responsible to the university administration, the Dean of the College of Graduate Studies, the Senate, academic units, faculty members, and students.
 The university-wide jurisdiction of the Council shall derive from the President, the Senate, and the faculty. - 2.0 Membership (30): Voting members include fifteen tenured and probationary faculty, two from each of the seven academic colleges and one from SDSU Imperial Valley; Dean of the College of Graduate Studies or designee, who shall chair; Provost and Senior Vice President for Academic Affairs, Dean of the Library (or designee), and two classified graduate students in good standing.
 Non-voting members include Associate and Assistant Deans of the College of Graduate Studies; Vice President for Research and Innovation; Director of Graduate Life and Diversity; two Enrollment Services representatives (Graduate Admissions Lead and Associate Director); and four additional representatives from the College of Graduate Studies, appointed by the Dean of the College of Graduate Studies. - 2.1.
 Faculty members shall be active in graduate programs of their colleges and schools or departments.
 They shall serve staggered three-year terms and may immediately succeed themselves for one term.
 Nominations shall originate in colleges, and the Committee on Committees and Elections shall consult with the Dean of the College of Graduate Studies before recommending nominees to the Senate. - 2.2.
-Student members shall be appointed for a one-year term by the Associated Students in consultation with the Dean of the College of Graduate Studies.
-They shall not succeed themselves.
-The Dean of the College of Graduate Studies shall submit nominations from graduate advisers to the Associated Students, who shall appoint two graduate students (one to represent a doctoral program and one to represent a master's program). - 3.0 Functions: The Council shall be responsible for the development of policy on (a) graduate programs, (b) graduate student affairs, (c) graduate research and scholarship, and (d) faculty participation in graduate programs. - 3.1.
-Actions of the Council shall ordinarily take effect after the meeting of the Senate Executive Committee at which the Council minutes have been presented as information.
-However, if the Executive Committee asks the Council to reconsider an action, the action shall be implemented after the regular Senate Executive Committee meeting at which it is no longer questioned.
+Student members shall be appointed for a one-year term (renewable for one year) by the Associated Students in consultation with the Dean of the College of Graduate Studies.
+The Dean of the College of Graduate Studies shall submit nominations from graduate advisers to the Associated Students, who shall appoint two graduate students (one to represent a doctoral program and one to represent a master's program). - 3.0 Functions: The Council shall be responsible for the development of policy on (a) graduate programs, (b) graduate student affairs, (c) graduate research and scholarship, and (d) faculty participation in graduate programs.
+Duties also include the review and approval of new and modified graduate courses and graduate program proposals. - 3.1.
+Graduate Programs - 3.1.1.
+The Council shall encourage colleges, schools, and departments to develop criteria and procedures to ensure the quality of their programs and to provide guidance and oversight in developing new programs. - 3.1.2.
+The Council shall review these criteria and procedures, approve new graduate programs, review and approve new graduate curricula and changes in existing curricula, and review existing graduate programs. - 3.1.3.
+Both the Council and the Undergraduate Curriculum Committee shall review courses that will become

-- 3.2.
-Graduate Programs - 3.2.1.
-The Council shall encourage colleges, schools, and departments to develop criteria and procedures to ensure the quality of their programs and to provide guidance and oversight in developing new programs. - 3.2.2.
-The Council shall review these criteria and procedures, approve new graduate programs, review and approve new graduate curricula and changes in existing curricula, and review existing graduate programs. - 3.2.3.
-Both the Council and the University Curriculum Committee shall review courses that will become available to both undergraduate and graduate programs. - 3.2.4.
-The Council shall distribute its minutes concerning curricula and programs simultaneously to members of the Senate and the Council.
-Ordinarily, approval by the Graduate Council shall be the final step at the local level to include a graduate curriculum item in the University Catalog or the Graduate Bulletin.
+- available to both undergraduate and graduate programs. - 3.1.4.
+The Council shall distribute its minutes concerning curricula and programs simultaneously to members of the Senate and the Council. - 3.1.5.
+The Council shall follow the procedures as outlined in the "University Policies" section titled "Curriculum Changes, Undergraduate, and Graduate."

-3.3.
+3.2.
 Graduate Student Affairs